-There’s nothing better than braving the elements with a bracing winter’s walk or cycle by the coast and then finding yourself (inexplicably) warming your bones in a traditional country pubs in Anglesey – what better way to reward yourself, we say!
-A cosy inn or tavern should be the end destination for any traveller; after all, the tavern has been seen as a welcoming beacon for tired wanderers over the years, offering delicious food, warming ale and a cosy fire to toast yourself by.
+There’s nothing better than braving the elements with a bracing winter’s walk or cycle by the coast.
+What’s even better?
+Finding yourself (inexplicably) warming your bones in one of the traditional country pubs in Anglesey.
+What better way to reward yourself, we say!
+A cosy inn or tavern should be the end destination for any traveller; after all, the tavern has been a welcoming beacon for tired wanderers over the years, offering delicious food, warming ale and a cosy fire to toast yourself by.

 The White Eagle

 Here’s one to warm you up a little closer to home, the White Eagle is a Silver Bay favourite loved by visitors and residents alike.
-With a relaxed and friendly atmosphere, The White Eagle welcomes winter walkers with open arms and invites you to kick back and enjoy the comforting, delicious food and selection of quality ales.
-Alex Timpson, the CEO and owner of this delightful Free House, created The White Eagle keeping her dream pub in mind.
+The White Eagle welcomes winter walkers with open arms and invites you to kick back and enjoy the comforting, delicious food and selection of quality ales.
+Alex Timpson, CEO and owner of this delightful Free House, created The White Eagle keeping her dream pub in mind.
 Alex has done a sterling job in creating a meeting place all the family can enjoy.
 A trip to the White Eagle is a perfect reward after a walk in the brisk coastal winds where you’ve worked up an appetite.

 Walk from Silver Bay: 25 minutes Distance: 1.3 miles